ivonajdenkoska/cv-in-the-name-of-deep-learning/README.md

 # In the Name of Deep Learning

-The aim of this project is to explore the application of Deep Learning in the field of Computer Vision.
+The aim of this project is to explore the application of Deep Learning in the field of Computer Vision, as part of the [Computer Vision course](https://onderwijsaanbod.kuleuven.be/2019/syllabi/e/H02A5AE.htm#activetab=doelstellingen_idm18484000) @ KU Leuven, for the academic year 2018/2019.

 The project work is divided in three main sections: Autoencoders, Classification and Segmentation.
 The whole implementation of the project is done in Python using the following libraries: Keras, Numpy, Pandas, Scikit Learn and Talos.

 The dataset used for this project is a subset of the famous PASCAL VOC-2009, which is well-known as standardized image dataset for object class recognition.